nicholaschiasson/inglix/README.md

 a b c d e f g h i j k l m n o p   r s t u v w x y z
 ```

 In inglix, the concept of uppercase and lowercase letters being alternate versions of one another is completely abolished.
 Instead, each letter is unique in the sound it is associated with.
 For example "t" and "T" do not make the same sound.
 We no longer use the notion of lowercase "t" and uppercase "T".
 In inglix, they are each their own letter.
 Hmph, good for them, right?
-How empowering. :smiling_face_with_tear:
+How empowering. 🥲

 Given this notion of identity, it follows that some letters in the inglix alphabet will need to be granted new names so we don't have to refer to them as "uppercase this" and "lowercase that".
 Of course, this is just a convenience.
 Since it's one more thing to remember, feel free to do as you please and call the letters whatever you want.